-Our complete range of integrated services for conferences and events AV hire and staging – with everything from design and concept, set, staging and installation, complete audio and video equipment hire, technical staff, graphics, support literature and brochures.
+Our complete range of integrated services for conference and event AV video hire and staging - with everything from design and concept, set, staging and installation, complete audio and video equipment hire, technical staff, graphics, support literature and brochures.
 Our highly experienced team have extensive knowledge and skills in lighting, sound, stage management and video production management.

 Whatever your requirement; conference/event, exhibition, client presentation, product launch or awards – indoor or out, we would be happy to supply you with a detailed proposal.

 We can even film your event and create training, inspiration or promotional opportunities by way of a bespoke DVD or website footage.

 Why not take advantage of our new conference packages to save time and expense.

 According to your budget, a range of customised packages are available which incorporate your company branding.

 You may already have had some experience in organising events or this may be your first.
 Either way it is important to consider a few basic things in order that your event is as successful as possible.The design and the dimensions of the set, screen and stage is the starting point.
 These are governed by:

 - Room dimensions